mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 2. [Manual installation](#2-manual-installation) for those who, for whatever reason, do not want to use the WUR AppStore.

 ## 1. WUR AppStore
-The WUR AppStore is the place where you will be able to download, link to, or virtually access the software you need for your study programme and courses.
+The WUR AppStore is the place where you will be able to download, link to, or virtually access the software you need for your study program and courses.
 Not only during the computer labs and courses, but also for self-study after those.

 For more information see: [What is the WUR AppStore](https://wur-studentsupport.screenstepslive.com/m/WURAppStore/l/1222947-what-is-the-wur-appstore)